 Around that time, I also discovered ClotConnect.org, which held a wealth of understandable information on blood clots for patients and doctors.
 Beth Waldron, the program director of Clot Connect at the University of North Carolina Hemophilia and Thrombosis Center, herself had a DVT and two PEs in 2003.

-Eventually, she was prescribed antibiotics for a respiratory infection, she said.
-But, after taking her antibiotics for five days, under the impression that this wasn’t serious, Beth had a pulmonary embolism that “was off-the-chart painful,” she said.
-At the hospital, they found a pulmonary embolism in each lung and a DVT from midcalf to her hip.
+Eventually, she was prescribed antibiotics for a respiratory infection, she says.
+But, after taking her antibiotics for five days, under the impression that this wasn’t serious, Beth had a pulmonary embolism that “was off-the-chart painful,” she says.
+At the hospital, they found a pulmonary embolism in each lung and a DVT from mid-calf to her hip.
 She was in the hospital for nine days and because the doctors found that she has a genetic risk factor, she is now on blood thinners for life.

-“About half of those who develop [deep vein thrombosis/pulmonary embolism] have two things in common.
+“About half of those who develop [DVT/PE] have two things in common.
 First, they have one or more identifiable risk factors for the disease.
 Second, they experience some sort of triggering event, such as hospitalization, trauma, surgery, or a prolonged period of immobilization,” the surgeon general’s report said.
 The other half of cases are mostly unprovoked, or “silent,” producing “few, if any, symptoms,” it said.

-Nowadays, blood clot surveillance in hospitals is a standard of practice that “is on the tip of most people’s tongue,” according to Dr. Gregory Piazza, a Harvard Medical School instructor and a physician in the Brigham and Women’s Hospital’s Cardiovascular Medicine division.
-This development is owed, in part, to reports and studies such as the surgeon general’s report that found that hospitals often failed to identify and begin treating deep vein thrombosis/pulmonary embolism risk early.
+Nowadays, blood-clot surveillance in hospitals is a standard of practice that “is on the tip of most people’s tongue,” according to Dr. Gregory Piazza, a Harvard Medical School instructor and a physician in the Brigham and Women’s Hospital’s Cardiovascular Medicine division.
+This development is owed, in part, to reports and studies such as the surgeon general’s report that found that hospitals often failed to identify and begin treating DVT/PE risk early.

-Brigham and Women’s Hospital uses a computerized decision support program to evaluate the risk of every patient in the hospital, Piazza said.
+Brigham and Women’s Hospital uses a computerized decision-support program to evaluate the risk of every patient in the hospital, Piazza says.
 The system uses electronic health records to look at risk factors and tabulates a score for each patient.
-For patients that are high risk, an electronic alert goes to the health care provider that comes up when admission orders are being written, along with a template of commonly used prophylactic measures, according to Piazza, who also is on the board of directors of the North American Thrombosis Forum.
+For patients who are high risk, an electronic alert goes to the health-care provider that comes up when admission orders are being written, along with a template of commonly used prophylactic measures, according to Piazza, who also is on the board of directors of the North American Thrombosis Forum.

-An electronic decision support system “is not the norm quite yet,” Piazza said.
-“Others use simple paper and pencil, and tabulate.
-The important thing is that immediately on admission you get the ball rolling,” he said.
+An electronic decision-support system “is not the norm quite yet,” Piazza says.
+“Others use simple paper and pencil and tabulate.
+The important thing is that immediately on admission you get the ball rolling,” he says.